Bangladesh army backed Muslim settlers killed Chittipudi Chakma,

-Rifles, accompanied by the Bangladeshi settlers, attacked the
+Rifles, accompanied by Muslim settlers, attacked the indigenous

 Jumma villages in the area, principally Het Baria, Suguri Para, Gorosthan,

-400 Jumma people including children and women were killed.
+400 indiegnous people including children and women were killed.
 Many women were

 gang raped and later shot dead.
-Seven thousand Jummas crossed the border
+About 7,000 indigenous people crossed the border

 into the Indian state of Mizoram.